mahlas-network/mahlas-network.github.io/parts/uncategorized/funding.md

 * A creator can re-enter the ecosystem anytime they want.
 * A creator can partially withdraw from the retirement fund which might effect their trust value.

+# Tax

+* Retirement fund :makes creators gain trust and totally refundable.
+Maybe in every task a creator can refund it directly with an option.
+* Mahlas project running costs tax : should be minimal, and should have level higher levels for Mahlas's which have higher revenue.
+* New artwork creation tax : This could be optionally decided in every Mahlas created.
+* Reproduction tax : Not decided yet!
+A tax to support reproduction of new Mahlas's.